elugens/hello-javascript/docs/additional-questions/regular-expressions/character-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Since, the s flag is not supported in IE. There is an alternative, that works everywhere, We can use a regular expression [\s\S] to match any character.
-The pattern [\s\S] literally says: “a space character OR not a space character”.
-In other words, “anything”.
-We could use another pair of complementary classes, such as [\d\D], that doesn’t matter.
-Or even the [^] – as it means match any character except nothing.
-Also we can use this trick if we want both kind of “dots” in the same pattern: the actual dot . behaving the regular way (“not including a newline”), and also a way to match “any character” with [\s\S] or alike.
+  <div><strong>Interview Response:</strong> Because IE does not support the s flag.
+We can use a regular expression [\s\S] to match any character as an alternative that works everywhere. [\s\S]  means "a space character OR not a space character."
+In other words, "everything."
+It doesn't matter whether we use another pair of complimentary classes, such as [\d\D].
+Or even [^] - which means "match any character except nothing."
+Also, we may use this approach if we want two types of "dots" in the same pattern: the usual dot acting normally ("without containing a newline") and a way to match "any character" with [\s\S] or something similar.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />